-Patti LuPone on Her Greatest Roles, Her Stardom, and War Paint
+Patti LuPone on Her Greatest Roles, Her Celebrity, and War Paint

 In her dressing room at the Nederlander Theatre on a Tuesday evening, Patti LuPone is doing her makeup for War Paint, which, she claims, will be her last Broadway musical.
-Of course, nothing is certain, but for now, the diva has made up her mind.
+Of course, nothing is certain, but for now, the actress has made up her mind.
 She’s working through a grueling, eight-shows-a-week schedule playing the cosmetics magnate Helena Rubinstein, recording a cast album, and campaigning for the Tonys (both LuPone and her co-star Christine Ebersole are nominated).
 She doesn’t know how long her voice will last, and she’d rather not step into character acting or be “put in a box” on the side of a poster.
 “Why not go out in a blaze of glory as Helena Rubinstein?” she says.
 “In a great part, with great music, and one more costume change than Evita!”

 Evita, for those unaware of theater history or LuPone’s recent diss of the film adaptation, is the show that launched her into stardom and earned her her first Tony in 1980.
 It’s one of the many shows LuPone is famous for, along with Les Misérables, where she played the original Fantine, her comedic turn in Anything Goes, and recent revivals like Sweeney Todd and Gypsy, the latter of which won her a second Tony.
 As LuPone applied her makeup for War Paint, and later her wig, she sat down with Vulture to discuss the show, her most famous roles, and why she prefers not to be recognized offstage.